 Especially in summer, Red Cross needs blood

-Blood donations drop significantly during the summer months due to vacations.
-By donating a pint of blood today, the life you help save could be your own.
+- Blood donations drop during the summer due to vacations.
+Donate a pint of blood and help save lives

 Larry Deal has donated so many pints of blood that he no longer cares how many it is.
 Deal, a Black Mountain resident who has organized several blood drives, has been giving blood for 30 years.
 But he has become passionate about it for the past 10.

 “I give as often as the Red Cross will allow me to,” he said.
 The American Red Cross has a tally on how many pints he’s donated, but the number is irrelavent to Deal.
 “I am going to keep on giving because it makes me feel good and it helps others,” he said.
 “I’m not counting.”

 With two months of summer left, the Red Cross is encouraging people to add blood donation to their summer to-do-list.
 Every two seconds someone in the U.S. needs blood.